Can a Trust Be Used to Defeat Creditors?

 Using Trusts in New Jersey to Defeat Claims of Creditors

 Keep Your Money from Creditors, Predators, and the Son or Daughter-in-Law You Can’t Stand (a/k/a “dislike”)

 A Trust Protects Your Loved Ones Long After You’re Gone

 You’ve worked hard all your life.
 If you’re like me, you’d be outraged from the grave if someone else stole and/or squandered a lifetime of your savings and income.
 But if you don’t set up the correct type of estate plan with a trust, that is exactly what can happen.

 Take a look at what documents you have in place, if any, upon death.
 Are assets being distributed to your beneficiaries outright or in trust?

 If your estate is to be distributed to a beneficiary outright, the beneficiary can do whatever he or she wants with these funds.
 So can others.
-Your estate and your assets are at risk from the beneficiary’s creditors, ex-spouse in a divorce, and poor judgment.
+Your estate and your assets are at risk from the beneficiary’s creditors, ex-spouse in a divorce, and the poor judgment and decision-making of your heir(s).

 Understanding How a Trust Can and Cannot Defeat a Creditor

 Creditors are everywhere.
 People get into debt and can’t or won’t pay.
 Some creditors are flexible, others are not.
-Some debtors are well-meaning but become unintentional debtors, and then there are the low-life dirt-bags who knowingly incur debts and obligations they can’t pay.
+Some debtors are well-meaning but become unintentional debtors, and then there are the low-life’s who knowingly incur debts and obligations they can’t and won’t pay.

 Trusts and Creditor’s Rights